Fluctuation spectra of large random dynamical systems reveal hidden structure in ecological networks

 Similarly, the cavity covariance matrix obeys the equation,

 Here we use that $\boldsymbol{\Psi}^{(i,j)}=\boldsymbol{\Psi}^{(j)}$ when the nodes $i$ and $k$ are not connected.
 In other words, removing node $j$ from the cavity network where node $i$ is missing, has the same effect as removing it from the full network.
-The system (\ref{eq_psi_cavity_a}) describes a collection of nonlinear matrix equations that must be solved self-consistently.
+The system in Eq.~(\ref{eq_psi_cavity_a}) describes a collection of nonlinear matrix equations that must be solved self-consistently.

-For networks with high enough connectivity (and to good approximation even with modest connectivity), the removal of a single node does not affect the rest of the network.
-Hence the system (\ref{eq_psi_cavity_a}) can be reduced to a smaller set of equations approximately satisfied by the matrices $\bm{\Psi}_i$:
+For networks with high enough connectivity (and to good approximation even with modest connectivity), the removal of a single node does not affect the rest of the network, as its contribution is negligible compared to the full system.
+Hence the system in Eq.~(\ref{eq_psi_cavity_a}) can be reduced to a smaller set of equations approximately satisfied by the matrices $\bm{\Psi}_i$:

 The power spectral density $\phi_i$ can be obtained as the top left entry of $\boldsymbol{\Psi}_i$.

 In order to progress further, we now consider specific approximations that help us compute the power spectral density.
 First we take a mean-field approach in order to obtain the mean power spectral density for all nodes part of the network; we then use the result for the mean field in order to compute a close approximation to the local power spectral density of a single node.
 Later, we adapt the method to partitioned networks where nodes belong to different types of connected groups.